Holmestrand–Vittingfoss Line: Early operational history

 Although HVB was profitable, TEB failed after the initial years to make money on its operation.
 There therefore arose a proposal for HVB to take over all operations north of Hillestad, and relegate the southern part of TEB to a suburban line for Tønsberg.
 The proposal came from the HVB's board, who saw the possibility of using existing crew and rolling stock to operate trains from Eidsfoss to Holmestrand.
 It would have increased the number of daily services from Hillestad to Holmestrand from two to four.
-The proposals was rejected by the municipal councils in Tønsberg, Våe and Ramnes, which had major ownership stakes in TEB.
+The proposals was rejected by the municipal councils in Tønsberg Municipality, Våle Municipality, and Ramnes Municipality, which had major ownership stakes in TEB.

 The passenger transport from Hvittingfoss increased until the 1910s, when it stabilized at about 50,000 passengers per year, before peaking at 90,910 in 1918.
 However, high coal prices drew up operating costs, even though the railway in part started using wood as fuel.
 The company had a deficit of NOK 30,293 in 1918.
 The next two years the ridership fell by a third, while the company's costs for fuel increased to NOK 80,424 to NOK 156,540.
 The company went with a loss until 1923, when traffic started increasing again.
 The highest profit, of NOK 61,602, was recorded in 1925.
 The following year Hasestad Station burned down in a fire, and the wharfs in Holmestrand collapsed because it could not support the amount of pulp being stored there.
 Freight traffic continued to fall in the following years.
 Patronage until the late 1920s, when between 20,000 and 30,000 passengers per year were transported.

 A bus service through Lågendalen started in 1910, providing services from Vittingfoss to Kongsberg and Larvik.
 In 1923 the government decided to take over the route, in part as a compensation for the valley not receiving a railway.
 The responsibility was given to NSB, whose bus division started a route from Larvik via Svarstad to Kongsberg.
 The main challenge was finding a suitable vehicle to operate the service during winter.
 The service included one daily route to Vittingfoss, which corresponded with the train.
 The route was not favorable for the railway company.
 The bus service gave little new traffic to the railway, while the railway fed considerable traffic to the bus service, although few passengers transferred between the two.